 Conducting Planning Board and Zoning Board site plan reviews for traffic issues.

 Responsible for approving all detour plans for road closings, repair projects and bridges.

 Responsible for managing the selection, placement and maintenance of all traffic signs and pavement markings on city owned streets in the City of Lowell, with the exception of speed limit and truck exclusion signs which are managed by the state.

 Services include the following.

-- Engineering - Traffic signals, traffic signs, pavement markings, traffic and parking regulations, traffic studies, traffic data collection, site investigations and traffic study data collection.
+Engineering - Traffic signals, traffic signs, pavement markings, traffic and parking regulations, traffic studies, traffic data collection, site investigations, traffic calming evaluations, and traffic study data collection.

 Planning - Including site plan/subdivision review, general planning studies, and data management.

 Street Occupancy - Issuance of street closing permits for construction and special events.
 Development and review of Traffic Management Plans (TMPs).